sindresorhus/got/readme.md

 `redirect` event to get the response object of redirect.
 Second argument is options for next request to the redirect location.

+##### .on('error', error, body, response)

+`error` event emitted in case of protocol error (like ENOTFOUND etc.) or status error (4xx or 5xx).
+Second argument is body of server response in case of status error.
+Third argument is response object.

 ###### response